 The personal injury attorneys at the Raphaelson & Levine Law Firm believe riders, passengers, cyclists, motorists, and pedestrians are being unnecessarily placed in harm’s way by inexperienced or careless moped riders.
 Since Revel isn’t actively monitoring who can drive their mopeds, it’s created a big problem.
 Essentially, the system they have designed is a free for all.
 Additionally, the way Revel’s policy is written means current and future victims have little means to recoup their losses or obtain money to pay for the treatment needed after suffering injuries.

 If you, or someone you love, has been involved in an accident involving one, we are here to support you.
-Call us today at 212-268-3222 to receive a free consultation.
-We’re also happy to answer any questions you may have.
+Tap here to learn more about our Scooter Accident Lawyers or call us today at 212-268-3222 to receive a free consultation.